Wassmap: Wasserstein Isometric Mapping for Image Manifold Learning: Introduction

 The noise $\eta$ can come from multiple sources including background noise, e.g., randomly occurring features such as non-diseased tissue that are not of primary interest for the task \cite{rolland1992effect}; such noise typically has much higher intrinsic dimension than the signal of interest.
 Image data can also be corrupted by electronic and quantum noise, which is particularly prevalent in scientific and clinical medical imaging where, for instance, radiation dose may prevent the usage of strong light sources \cite{barrett2015task}.

-Many dimensionality reduction methods operate in the following sequence: \begin{enumerate} \item[Step 1:] Given data $\{x_i\}_{i=1}^N\subset\R^n$, form an $\eps$--neighborhood or $k$--nearest neighbor graph, $G$, over $\{x_i\}$ whose edge weights are the Euclidean distances between connected nodes \item[Step 2:] Compute graph-theoretic (shortest path) distances for all pairs of vertices $x_i,x_j$ in $G$ \item[Step 3:] Embed the graph into $\R^d$ for some $d\ll n$. \end{enumerate}

-Examples which use variations of this procedure are ISOMAP \cite{tenenbaum2000global}, Local Linear Embedding \cite{roweis2000nonlinear}, Laplacian Eigenmaps \cite{belkin2003laplacian}, UMAP \cite{mcinnes2018umap}, and Diffusion Maps \cite{coifman2006diffusion}.
+Many dimensionality reduction methods operate by forming an $\eps$--neighborhood of $k$--nearest neighbor graph over sample points and embedding this graph (or one derived from it) into some much smaller dimensional space (or sometimes an infinite dimensional space).
+Examples which use variations of this procedure are Isomap \cite{tenenbaum2000global}, Local Linear Embedding \cite{roweis2000nonlinear}, Laplacian Eigenmaps \cite{belkin2003laplacian}, UMAP \cite{mcinnes2018umap}, and Diffusion Maps \cite{coifman2006diffusion}.
 Each step above has been an avenue of substantial research.
 While these methods have enjoyed great success in many areas, there are a few drawbacks, especially for imaging applications.
 First, the graph formation step is typically done in a heuristic fashion and can be problematic in that it is very sensitive to parameter tuning, i.e., choosing $\eps$ or $k$ and how to weight the edges.

 Second, the most common framework above assumes that $\{x_i\}$ comes from a Riemannian manifold embedded in Euclidean space.
 Under this assumption, variants of the above procedure are designed so that (hopefully) the graph-theoretic geodesics closely approximate the manifold geodesics between data points.
 Bernstein et al.~\cite{bernstein2000graph} prove that if the sampling density of the points $\{x_i\}$ is sufficiently small with respect to the minimum radius of curvature of the ambient manifold and a prescribed tolerance, the graph geodesics of an $\eps$--neighborhood graph can approximate the manifold geodesics between all pairs $(x_i,x_j)$ within the prescribed tolerance.
 Their results show that success typically requires dense sampling of the manifold, which is often unrealistic in image applications due to sparsity of sampling.
 Additionally, images of the same objects can have different dimensions ($n$) in the imaging domain under different imaging systems, which may lead to quite different results in the dimensionality reduction procedure.
 Many algorithms will downsample images to alleviate this issue, but this can lead to information loss and is not necessary in our proposed framework.